cypress-io/cypress-documentation/source/guides/getting-started/installing-cypress.md

 ```

 {% note warning %}
 `CYPRESS_CACHE_FOLDER` will need to exist every time cypress is launched.
-To ensure this, consider exporting this environment variable- for example in a `.bash_profile` (macOS, linux), or using `RegEdit` (windows).
+To ensure this, consider exporting this environment variable.
+For example, in a `.bash_profile` (MacOS, Linux), or using `RegEdit` (Windows).
 {% endnote %}

 ## Overriding the Cypress Binary at Runtime

-Setting the environment variable `CYPRESS_RUN_BINARY` overrides where the `npm` module finds the Cypress binary.
+Setting the environment variable `CYPRESS_RUN_BINARY` overrides where the npm module finds the Cypress binary.

-`CYPRESS_RUN_BINARY` should a path to an already unzipped binary executable.
-Cypress commands `open`, `run`, and `verify` will then launch the provided binary.
+`CYPRESS_RUN_BINARY` should be a path to an already unzipped binary executable.
+The Cypress commands `open`, `run`, and `verify` will then launch the provided binary.

 ```shell
 CYPRESS_RUN_BINARY=~/Downloads/Cypress.app/Contents/MacOS/Cypress cypress run